morpheuslord/GPT_Vuln-analyzer/README.md

 | `p4`      | `json`      | Partial Intense Scan  | `-Pn -p- -T4 -A -v`                                   |
 | `p5`      | `json`      | Complete Intense Scan | `-Pn -sS -sU -T4 -A -PE -PP  -PY -g 53 --script=vuln` |

 The profile is the type of scan that will be executed by the nmap subprocess.
 The Ip or target will be provided via argparse.
-At first the custom nmap scan is run which has all the curcial arguments for the scan to continue.
-Next, the scan data is extracted from the huge pile of data driven by nmap. the "scan" object has a list of sub-data under "tcp" each labled according to the ports opened. once the data is extracted the data is sent to openai API davenci model via a prompt. the prompt specifically asks for a JSON output and the data also to be used in a certain manner.
+At first, the custom nmap scan is run which has all the crucial arguments for the scan to continue.
+Next, the scan data is extracted from the huge pile of data driven by nmap. the "scan" object has a list of sub-data under "tcp" each labelled according to the ports opened. once the data is extracted the data is sent to the openai API Davenci model via a prompt. the prompt specifically asks for a JSON output and the data also to be used in a certain manner.

 The entire structure of request that has to be sent to the openai API is designed in the completion section of the Program.